-In sixth grade, Physical Education is taught three times a week.
-In seventh and eighth grade, Physical Education meets twice a week.
+In sixth grade, Physical Education is taught five times a week.
+In seventh and eighth grade, Physical Education meets four times a week.
 Physical Education is an elective course for high school students.

-Course Title:Physical EducationGrades:6, 7, 8Texts Used:N/A
+Course Title: Physical Education

+Grades: 6, 7, 8 Texts Used: N/A

 Activities are designed to provide skills and knowledge in sports and related activities in order to develop and maintain physical efficiency along with physical, mental, emotional, and social wellness.
 All physical education classes begin with warm-up exercises designed to stretch and strengthen the muscles.
 Activities and sports that may be included are: volleyball, soccer, flag football, basketball, floor hockey, softball, 1 mile walk/run, and several "fun" games and activities.
 Emphasis in class includes skills, knowledge, fitness, participation and disposition.
-Classes are split by gender, except in sixth grade.

 Course Title: Strength & Conditioning

-Grades: 9-12

-Texts Used: N/A
+Grades: 9-12 Texts Used: N/A